rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 ## Before commencing use of RsyncOSX

 [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX/releases)  is compiled for *macOS Big Sur* and later.
 See the [the changelog](/post/changelog/) for updates.
-RsyncOSX is built as a Universal macOS Binary and runs natively on Apple Silicon and Intel-based Mac computers.
+RsyncOSX is built as a Universal macOS Binary and runs nativly on Apple Silicon and Intel-based Mac computers.
 RsyncOSX can be installed by homebrew by command:

 ```bash
 brew install --cask rsyncosx